cranotes/interview/README.md

 </details>

 <details>
    <summary>What type of training did you take to become a CRA?,  What is the main role of a CRA?
 Tell me something you are most proud of in your career to date?
-What is your process for trip report submissions? </summary>
+What is your process for report submissions? </summary>

 ### What type of training did you take to become a CRA?